-Bellberry Committees are registered with the National Health and Medical Research Council (NHMRC) and four of our HRECs are certified under the National Approach to Single Ethical Review of Multi-Centre Research.
+Bellberry Committees are registered with the National Health and Medical Research Council (NHMRC) and all of our HRECs are certified under the National Approach to Single Ethical Review of Multi-Centre Research.

 Bellberry ensures we abide by and/or the research meets the following guidelines and standards:

 - National Statement on Ethical Conduct in Human Research 2007 incorporating all updates (the National Statement)